Rohit5953/SQL/README.md

 We were given 10 tasks to perform.
 To perform these tasks I have written several SQL Queries.

 For example: Task 1 is "List all the states in which we have customers who have bought cellphones from 2005 till today".
-So, we have to write a query to extract this data from a database.
+So, we have to write a query to extract this data from a database .
 ![image](https://github.com/user-attachments/assets/6a234e89-4921-4481-9365-acf79fef0ba3)